Setting up a method

 • Pressing the Send Method button will result in two actions:

-• Method will be sent to all connected hardware and thus displayed in the information table of the Instrument window - just as before.
+• Method will be sent to all connected hardware and thus displayed in the information table of the Instrument window.

 • When measuring sequence, each row can have different method.
 It is set while creating or editing the sequence tab in the Method Name column.